raidenyn/personal-site/README.md

 * Using [Bootstrap 4](https://getbootstrap.com/) as style framework with [SASS](http://sass-lang.com/) compilation and modifications via sass variables.
 * Using [Font Awesome 5](https://fontawesome.com/) for site icons.
 * Generating site favicons for all popular platforms on build
+* Using Service Worker for working in offline
 * Run client side tests on [Karma](https://karma-runner.github.io/1.0/index.html)
 * Generate test coverage report by [Istanbul project](https://istanbul.js.org/)
 * Multilanguage supporting (*please see notes bellow*)